Get outside and splash in the water at Three Rivers Park District Swim Ponds and Beaches – now open for the 2025 season!

 Three Rivers has two paid swim ponds: Elm Creek Swim Pond and Lake Minnetonka Swim Pond.
 These swim ponds are a nice mix of a pool and a lake with filtered, chlorinated water and a sandy beach.
 They’re also surrounded by giant beach umbrellas.

-Note that a season wristband or a $5 daily wristband is required, and you can purchase these online or onsite.
+Note that a $22 season wristband or a $7 daily wristband is required, and you can purchase these online or by phone.

 Both swim ponds also have floating beach wheelchairs available for use at no cost to those who need it.
 These can be used on sand and in the water.